Poodle attack

 According to experts, numerous websites and programs have already disabled the protocol, but it is important to remove the protocol completely to avoid similar scenarios from happening again.
 After all, SSLv3 has been around since 1996.
 The successors are TLS protocol versions 1.0, 1.1 and 1.2, modified by the IETF.
 SSLv3 also does not have any extensions that provide modern features and are needed for today's security requirements.

-Mainton Company - custom software development and testing, SEO and online advertising since 2004.
+Mainton Company - custom software development and testing, system administration and SRE, SEO and online advertising since 2004.